simplepie/simplepie/README.markdown

 	* Support for PHP 5.2 stopped in branch `one-dot-three`
 	* Support for PHP 4 stopped in branch `one-dot-two`
 * libxml2 (certain 2.7.x releases are too buggy for words, and will crash)
-* Either the iconv or mbstring extension
+* One of iconv, mbstring or intl extensions
 * cURL or fsockopen()
 * PCRE support